-HCM:100 Sanitation and Safety 2.0 cr.
+HCM:100 Sanitation and Safety

 This course provides the student with a solid foundation in food service sanitation and safety.
-Students are required to pass the State of Illinois sanitation exam for certification in order to continue in the Culinary Arts curriculum.
+Students are required to the pass the ServSafe Food Protection Manager Certification exam to continue in the Culinary Arts curriculum.
 (39.6 Lec.
 Hrs.)